anishmadan23/MAML_Pytorch_RL/README.md

 # MAML_Pytorch_RL
 This repo contains code for the RL experiments of [Model Agnostic Meta-Learning](https://arxiv.org/abs/1703.03400).
 Make sure you install requirements and get your Mujoco License to run the experiments here.
 Additionally, there is an implementation of PPO as the meta-optimizer instead of TRPO as used by the authors.
-This work is done as part of the RL Course Project (Monsoon 2020).
+This work is done as part of the RL Course Project (Monsoon 2020) [Project Report](https://docs.google.com/presentation/d/1kY24neJ085exBcUqox6RlMSgbUEI6LWGWHM8U_ksUi0/edit?usp=sharing).

 ![Alt text](Backward_Half_Cheetah_3.gif)